 As designers, Alex and Greg were able to personally design and customize key aspects of their new home, such as the television/shelving unit with sliding doors and the accompanying entertainment/equipment cabinet.
 They also designed the home's floor-to-ceiling, stained-wood stairwell railings.
 Plus, Alex's wallpaper designs are dispersed throughout the home.

 The house is located in the couple's "dream neighborhood" of Moreno Highlands.
 As they're fortunate enough to have a lake-facing property, they wanted to make sure that all common living areas would capture the views.
 So, they opted for a pitched roofline with higher ceilings, as well as larger windows and triangular clearstory windows to allow for optimal natural light.

 A wall of sliding glass doors was added to extend the flow between indoor/outdoor living areas and to open up the house to the surrounding environment.
 This structural change was made all the more special once Alex and Greg began living in the home and experiencing the magical quality of light in the surrounding mountains at dusk and dawn, as they note the mountains seem "to glow."

 The light-filled interior is warmed up with a modern mix of natural wood elements and colorful accents, such as the hand-painted silk wallpaper that Alex personally designed to echo the water currents in Silver Lake.
 The colorful table runner is designed by All Roads.

-"We renovated the house on a budget, which was not an easy feat, given the complexities of adding on in a hillside area."- Alexandra Becket
+"We renovated the house on a budget, which was not an easy feat, given the complexities of adding on in a hillside area." —Alexandra Becket, designer and homeowner